nyantec/narwhal/README.md

-narwhal – Secure docker networking
+narwhal – secure Docker networking
 ==================================

 ## What does `narwhal` do?